andycranston/ipv4grep/README.md

 ```

 Note the use of the `-print0` command line argument with the find command.
 This uses a null character (ASCII code 0) to separate the
 filenames.
-This is because when the `ipv4grep` command reads filenames from standard input it recognised the null character as
+This is because when the `ipv4grep` command reads filenames from standard input it recognises the null character as
 the delimiter.

 # Linux systems and /sys and /proc